Songs in the Attic: History

 In the liner notes, Joel writes that Songs in the Attic introduced his earlier work to fans who had come to know his work after The Stranger.
 In that earlier work, most of the instruments were played by session musicians while Joel himself sang and played piano, keyboards, and harmonica.
 But by the late 1970s, Joel had a fairly consistent touring/recording band and wanted to showcase his songs as played by his band.

 The single-releases included: "Say Goodbye to Hollywood", which peaked at #17 on the U. S. Billboard Hot 100; and "She's Got a Way", which reached #23 on the same chart; and "You're My Home".
-In Japan, "Los Angelenos" was also available in 1981.

-A series of promotional music videos were filmed.
-Though the concert filming may have been staged for the occasion, the audio versions are nonetheless different from the live recordings featuring on the live album.
-A total of five promo videos were filmed: four of them recorded at Sparks Saloon in Huntington, NY, and one in a recording studio.
-At least two of them were not released as worldwide official singles.
+Five promotional music videos were filmed: four of them recorded at Sparks Saloon in Huntington, NY, and one in a recording studio.
+Three were released as worldwide official singles.

 "Everybody Loves You Now" (not a single) directed by Steve Cohen (live at Sparks);

 "You're My Home" directed by Steve Cohen (live at Sparks);

 "Los Angelenos" (not a single, though a Japanese 7" vinyl was in existence) directed by Steve Cohen (live at Sparks);

 "Say Goodbye to Hollywood" directed by Steve Cohen (live at Sparks);

-"She's Got a Way" live in a studio, also a different version from the live album.
+"She's Got a Way" live in a studio.